 In our practical life, we need to tally words according to different bases and ranges.
 By using Excel, we can easily tally words in different arguments.
 If we study how to tally words in Excel, we’ll learn different methods to tally words which will help us effectively in our practical life.
 In this article, we’ll try to discuss different methods on how to tally words in Excel.

-4 Methods to Tally Words in Excel
+How to Tally Words in Excel: 4 Useful Methods

 Though Microsoft Excel doesn’t offer many built-in functions to tally words, we can combine various functions to tally words in Excel.
 In this article, we have shown various combinations of functions that we can also use to count words only.
 As Count and Tally have similarities except for some statistical works, we have used these formulas.
 For doing this, we have made a dataset of a List of Best Seller Books with Product ID.
 The dataset is like this.

 Now, we’ll see how we can tally words on different bases with the help of different combined functions.

 1. Applying LEN, TRIM, and SUBSTITUTE Functions to Tally Words in a Cell

 Suppose, we want to tally or count words of The Black Swan in the C5 cell.
 We can combine LEN, TRIM, and SUBSTITUTE functions while tallying words in a cell.
 In the D5 cell, we can write the formula like this.

 Here, the SUBSTITUTE function replaces all of the spaces in the text in the C5 cell.

 Eventually, the LEN function then returns the total length of the text, including any spaces.

 Thirdly, we have to add 1 to the total word count by subtracting the length of the text without any spaces from the entire length of the text.